-Of course, we have preferences: we like the color blue, wish we could live near the ocean, prefer dogs to cats . . . and so on.
+Of course, we have preferences: we like the color blue, want to live near the ocean, prefer dogs to cats and so on.
 You may ask, so what’s the problem?
-The problem is not with preferences as such but negativity and rejection toward anything that is not of our choosing.
+The problem is not with preferences but negativity and rejection toward anything that is not of our choosing.
+We certainly have a right not to accept conduct from someone we feel is unprincipled, but then rejecting that doer puts us in an unloving state.
 And really, who are we to judge, to declare someone or something better than another someone or something?
-Each time we dislike, devalue, reject: days that are too hot, too cold, too rainy; body parts that we hate, all the people who disturb us because they are not the way we want them to be, we distance ourselves further from what is actually before us.
-It’s due to these very preferences and judgments that we are never okay with what is.
-This keeps us moored in an alternate universe, not the actual, true state of things that are of the NOW.
+Each time we dislike, devalue, reject: days that are too hot, too cold, too rainy; body parts that we hate; all the people who disturb us because they are not the way we want them to be, we distance ourselves further from what is actually before us.
+This tendency to turn away from people and things that are not of our liking keeps us moored in an alternate universe, not the original state of the Now.

 Agape, a word of Greek origin, speaks to greater love, not one based on preference.
 Agape is being love.
 Although some declarations of love may be an expression of this higher form of love, for example, a parent’s love for a child rarely is this the case in romantic alliances.
 How many divorces and other relationships that terminate have one or both parties declaring in the aftermath that they no longer love the other?
 Likely, a good many.
 True, we may not be able to continue a relationship (with a partner, family member, friend) for justifiable reasons, but to say we no longer love someone suggests that we never loved them to begin with.
 Agape is unconditional love, not predicated on our needs being met.
 The pain and turmoil that arises in many relationships are often due to rejecting whatever doesn’t align with our desires.